 6.1 Curtain Width

 Curtains are very narrow in latitude.
-Figure 2 shows that the width of most curtains is on the order of 10 kilometers and 90% are narrower than 20 km.
+Figure 2 shows that the width of most curtains is on the order of 10 kilometers, and 90% are narrower than 20 km.
 Scaled to the magnetic equator, where we presume curtains are generated, these widths correspond to a source with a radial scale size of a few hundred kilometers.
 As shown in Fig. 1, it is remarkable that some curtains remain stationary and maintain a fine structure after multiple seconds with little observable difference.
-However, some curtains appear to be

-Distributions of the Auroral Electrojet index for curtains and microbursts

-AE [nT] AE [nT]

-Figure 4.
-Panel a shows the distribution of the Auroral Electroject (AE) index when curtains and microbursts were observed, shown by the solid blue and dashed green lines, respectively.
-For reference the distribution of the AE index between 2014 and 2017 is shown by the black lines.
-The AE distribution for microbursts is adapted from Shumko et al. (2019) and the error bars represent the Poisson standard error.
-Panel b shows the curtain and microburst distributions, that are normalized by the AE index, and represent the distributions assuming that any AE index is equally probable.

-slightly and systematically shifted in latitude, while maintaining their fine structure (not shown).
+However, some curtains appear to be slightly and systematically shifted in latitude while maintaining their fine structure (not shown).

 If curtains are remnants of microbursts, then the distribution of curtain widths in latitude should correspond to the microburst size distribution.
 Figure 2 shows a good correspondence between the distribution of curtain widths in latitude and the microburst size distribution from Shumko et al. (2019).
-Therefore, it is reasonable to believe that curtains and microbursts are related, but this result needs to be closely inspected for sources of bias.
+Therefore, it is reasonable to believe that curtains and microbursts are related, but this result needs to be carefully inspected for sources of bias.

 The microburst scale size distribution, as described in Shumko et al. (2019), is the fraction of microbursts observed simultaneously to all microbursts observed either simultaneously or by only one AC6 unit.
-A microburst observed simultaneously must be larger than the spacecraft separation so the microburst distribution is a lower bound.
-Further more, the detection algorithm described in section 4.1 loses sensitivity for wider curtains.
-For curtains with a width similar to the detection algorithms 10-second baseline, the baseline will be elevated making the curtain peak less pronounced.
+A microburst observed simultaneously must be larger than the spacecraft separation, so the microburst distribution is a lower bound.
+Furthermore, the detection algorithm described in section 4.1 loses sensitivity for wider curtains.
+For curtains with a width similar to the detection algorithms 10-second baseline, the baseline will be elevated, making the curtain peak less pronounced.
 The result of this bias is similar to the bias inherent in the microburst distribution—both distributions are underestimated.
-These biases are difficult to quantify, but we believe that they likely too small to qualitatively change the interpretation that microburst and curtain size distributions are similar.
+These biases are difficult to quantify, but we believe that they are likely too small to qualitatively change the interpretation that microburst and curtain size distributions are similar.

-AC6 Curtains in the Bounce Loss Cone

-Figure 5.
-Curtains observed in the bounce loss cone region.
-Panel a shows a map of the North Atlantic region with the outer radiation belt, defined by L = 4 − 8, shown with the dotted black curves.
-The solid blue curve shows the northern boundary of the bounce loss cone region.
-Along this curve, electrons locally mirroring at 700 kilometers altitude have a conjugate mirror point at 100 kilometers altitude in the SAA.
-A more strict bounce loss cone criterion is the dashed blue curve that represents a conjugate mirror point altitude at sea level in the SAA.
-The 4 red stars with labels show the locations of the curtain examples shown in the corresponding panels b-e.
-The panels b-e show the 4 example curtains with the AC6-A data shown by the red line and the time-shifted AC6-B data with the blue line.
-AC6-A was ahead in all examples except panel d.

 6.2 When and Where Are Curtains Observed